 No. The Department of Marketing does not offer a waitlist.
 A waitlist causes a delay in registration for students.
 The next person on the waitlist has 24 hours to accept an open seat.
 If they do not accept, it moves on to the next student, again for 24 hours.
 After the tuition due date, the waitlist is purged.
 We have no control over the waitlist procedure and students were not happy with the system in the past.
 Not having a waitlist allows for multiple students to register at any given time, making it easier and quicker to find an open seat.
 Because our seats fluctuate often throughout the registration process, diligent students who check frequently for open seats are usually able to register.

 It is not guaranteed that we will add seats to all classes and we also cannot guarantee specific dates and times if we do add seats.
 It is the student’s responsibility to check back frequently for open seats.
-Occasionally, we may send out notifications for open seats, although this is not guaranteed, so check your Texas State email often!

 We are not required to inform students when we add seats.
 It is ultimately the student’s responsibility to check for open seats as often as possible.
 However, occasionally we may send an email through TRACS or respond to course override requests to let students know when we have or will add seats.
 This is not guaranteed, but be sure to check your email frequently for any announcements.